jansucan/beginner-os-developer-diary/README.md

 considering the small extent of Assembly source codes, the manual formatting won't be an issue.
 But for C source codes there should be an automated formatting used.

+For C source codes I chose clang-format.
+I used a style based on LLVM with a few manual changes, and added support to the git pre-commit hook.